JanssenProject/jans/docs/admin/link/jans-kc-link.md

  	}
 ```

+## Test The Integration

+To check if the integration is working, you can create a user on Keycloak server.
+This user should reflect in Janssen Server after polling interval has passed.

+Use [TUI](../config-guide/config-tools/jans-tui/README.md) to see the list of
+available users in Janssen Server.

 ## Want to contribute?

 If you have content you'd like to contribute to this page in the meantime, you can get started with our [Contribution guide](https://docs.jans.io/head/CONTRIBUTING/).